 The Phone Interview

-I applied to a Junior Engineering role for DevOps and a Senior Engineering role for API Integrations.
-The Technical Recruiter Ryan Sand is a cool person who told me about the company and how it raised $400 million in a Series C. I was asked questions about my experience in Software Development and moved into the Senior Engineering API Integrations interview loop.
+I applied for a Junior Engineering role for DevOps and a Senior Engineering role for API Integrations.
+The Technical Recruiter, Ryan Sand, is a cool person who told me about the company and how it raised $400 million in a Series C. I was asked questions about my experience in Software Development and moved into the Senior Engineering API Integrations interview loop.

 The Technical Interview